AresValley/Artemis-DB/static/83/description.md

 CIS-112 OFDM signal.
-Has a preamble of 7 Tones (not including carrier), then 56 tones before entering into the 112 tone data transmission.
+Has a preamble of 8 Tones (including carrier), then a 56 tone OFDM preamble before entering into the 112 tone data transmission.
+Each channel uses DQPSK at 22.22 baud.
+As with all MPSK CIS signals, there is a pilot tone 3300 Hz from the suppressed carrier.